-This is an excellent step to take, since successfully defending a property against individuals who intend to take advantage of squatters rights will rely heavily on the landlords understanding of the law and their ability to respond promptly.
+In fact, keeping up-to-date with current laws and regulations is the best first step to take as a property owner — especially since successfully defending property against squatters depends heavily on the landlord’s understanding of the law and their ability to respond promptly.

-Below are the permissible steps we recommend taking when evicting squatters:
+Below are the permissible steps to take when evicting squatters:

 The more quickly you contact your local law enforcement, the better.
 They will be able to file an official police report, which you can use in the future if you end up having to pursue an eviction via the court system.
 The more evidence and documentation you have to demonstrate your efforts to remove the individual(s) from your premises, the stronger your case will be.

-Remember, you can not legally try to intimidate the squatter or forcibly remove them from your property.
-If you must engage with the individuals who are illegally inhabiting your property, it’s best to have a police officer present.
+Remember, you cannot legally try to intimidate the squatter or forcibly remove them from your property.
+If you must engage with the individuals who are illegally inhabiting your property, you should have a police officer present.

 If the squatter refuses to leave after being ordered to do so, you can take further action by filing a lawsuit.
-After doing so, a hearing date will be set and both parties will be required to attend.
+After doing this, a hearing date will be set and both parties will be required to attend.
 If the courts rule in your favor (which is most likely), the judge will order the police to escort the squatter from the premises.
-At this point, you will be allowed to change the locks to the property.
+At this point, you will be allowed to change the locks on your property.

 Looking to minimize your risk of a squatting tenant?
 AAOA offers industry-leading tenant screening services to help you make the most informed decision possible.